 - Not Overly Sweet.
 This simple recipe has just the right amount of flavor.
 Not too rich, not too sweet...just completely delicious!

 - Warm Dressing.
-The homemade vinegar dressing is poured over the veggies warm which creates the best texture.
+The homemade vinegar dressing is poured over the veggies warm.
 Then the coleslaw is chilled.
+The texture is still crunchy but it slightly softens the cabbage in the most perfect way possible.

 🧾Ingredient Notes